fmauger1/QMol-grid/README.md

 ### Limitations

 - The current release only supports one-dimensional computations
-- Time-dependent Hartree Fock is currently not available
 - Time propagation on basis sets is currently not available

 [&uarr;](#table-of-contents)